swimmingly/yodrew.github.io/_pages/psychology.md

 I will not dwell on something you must see for yourself, as you will in darkness.
 But this vast and rich side of life that we largely miss must cease going unremarked in psychology and hygiene.
 It is stupid and embarrassing.
 The academy likes to ignore the two other great bodies of human knowledge: the spiritual and the indigenous.
 We will not.

 I figure we are currently functioning at 2% of capacity.
-In other words, things with us are as bad as they can get while still allowing us to reproduce.
+In other words, things with us are as bad as they can get while still allowing us to raise children to reproductive age.
 To embellish the idea, at 1%, you're institutionalized, 0%, dead.
 3%, a local hero.
 4%, somewhat famous.
 5%, a national star.
 10%, a genius.
 20%, a saint.
 30-40%, a messiah.

 The greatest people in our history had to lower their level of functioning from a normal 90-100% just so we could stand their otherwise overwhelming presence.
 But what did each of them say, one way or another? _All this and more ye shall do._ This is our task.
 And the first person to raise from the dead is oneself.